 “Lay Person” Definition/Explanation – What Membership Means

-A member of LCW is an individual who lives, works, or volunteers in Lawrence or participates in an LCW program or activity and who actively supports the mission of LCW.
-Members are required to sign a pledge card of agreement with the mission and to support the LCW mission and network through participation in at least one “network building” activity per year (which includes, but is not limited to: sharing information about and referring others to LCW; attending a community event such as a community safety meeting, park or river clean up, national night out, or Semana Hispana; or hosting or attending a Neighbor Circle (for a complete list see attached).
-Benefits of membership include the right to sit on LCW committees, vote for the board of directors, run for and sit on the board, and hold stipended positions within the organization.
+A member of LCW is an individual who lives, works, or volunteers in Lawrence or participates in an LCW program or activity, actively supporting the mission of LCW.
+Members sign a pledge card of agreement affirming their commitment to the LCW Mission and support it through their passion and engagement in the LCW Network.
+What is the LCW Network?
+The LCW Network is a loose affiliation of stakeholders, residents, partners, funders and you, our Members who are passionate about making the City of Lawrence a great place to live, work and play.
+Membership engagement is simple; to be actively engaged means to participate in at least one network building activity per year (which includes, but is not limited to: sharing information about and referring others to LCW; attending a community event such as a community safety meeting, park or river clean up, National Night Out, or Semana Hispana; hosting or attending a Neighbor Circle; and other community-engagement activities – see below for more details).
+Benefits of membership include the right to sit on LCW committees, vote for the board of directors, run for and sit on the board, hold stipended positions within the organization, and being an integral part of positive community change in the City of Lawrence.

 (A) Except for the category of Youth Membership as defined in Section 1B, all persons eighteen years of age or older who reside, work or volunteer in the Corporation’s target area of Lawrence, Massachusetts (or in the case of persons under the age of eighteen, who attend primary or secondary school in Lawrence) or who participate in one of the Corporation’s programs or services are eligible to become members of the Corporation.
 Any such person shall become a member of this Corporation if he or she: